Welcome to Volume 4 of Executed to Suppress His Message.

 But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God, the pillar and ground of the truth (I Timothy 3:15 — KJV).

-Notice how the author of Hebrews and the apostle Paul both shared the news that God has moved into a new house: the collective members of Christ’s Church.
+The author of Hebrews and the apostle Paul both shared the news that God has moved into a new house: and this new house is the collective members of Christ’s Church.

 So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household, having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the corner stone, in whom the whole building, being fitted together, is growing into a holy temple in the Lord, in whom you also are being built together into a dwelling of God in the Spirit.